pouliose/backendFileAWS/README.md

-The artifact that will contains the application for the EC2 machine
+The artifact that will contain the application for the EC2 machine